Spring is a busy time of year ad we all do our best to pitch in to keep the farm moving forward.

 The point of the buckets was to decrease labor, this will keep us from having to till the ground and allow us to focus on each plant.

-The root system on these plants is pretty compact and requires a lot of water, we’re hoping the buckets will help hold the moisture; this is why some of the buckets are under ground.
+The root system on these plants is pretty compact and requires a lot of water so we’re hoping the buckets will help hold the moisture; this is why some are under ground.

 Things to Know Before Growing Luffa

 - You need a strong structure for them to grow on.

 - Annual with a 200 day growing season